department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 [@TODO write sample email - SEE runbook-vamc-facility-new]

-- [ ] 8.
+- [ ] 5.
 Create a [URL change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E). (**Note: The URL change request ticket blocks the completion of this ticket.**)

 <insert_url_change_request_link>

 (Redirects are released Wednesday afternoons, so coordinate the following items below and canonical URL change around that timeframe.)

-- [ ] 5.
+- [ ] 6.
 When editor has prepared content and let help desk know, reassign this issue to appropriate CMS engineer on Product Support team, for bulk publishing.

 #### CMS engineer steps
-- [ ] 6.
-Execute the steps of the URL change request ticket from step 8.
 - [ ] 7.
+Execute the steps of the URL change request ticket from step 5.
+- [ ] 8.
 Bulk publish the nodes and facility.
-- [ ] 8.
+- [ ] 9.
 Edits facility node by removing the `New facility` flag and saves the node.
-- [ ] 9.
+- [ ] 10.
 Let help desk know this has been done.

 #### CMS Help desk (wrap up)
-- [ ] 11.
-Help desk notifies editor and any other stakeholders.
+- [ ] 10.
+Notify editor and any other stakeholders.

 ### Team
 Please check the team(s) that will do this work.